 To fulfill its mission of providing public access to information of all types in a wide range of formats, the Manchester City Library provides access to Internet resources via library equipment and free Wi-Fi access.
-This policy provides rules for Internet use at the Manchester City Library.
+This policy provides rules for Internet use at all Manchester City Library locations.

 - Who May Use the Internet?

-All patrons, including non-Manchester residents, are allowed to use the Internet workstation provided:
+All patrons, including non-Manchester residents, are allowed to use the Internet workstation.

 - The Librarian reserves the right to end a patron’s Internet session at any time, for reasons such as policy enforcement or computer repairs.

 - No more than two people may work at a Library Internet station at any one time.